wasmfx/oopsla23-artifx/README.md

-**Note** To successfully run the experiments you will also need an x86_64 machine (or emulator) as our WasmFX extension to wasmtime is currently only compatible with the x86_64 architecture.
+**Note** To successfully run the experiments you will also need an x86_64 machine (or emulator) as our WasmFX extension to wasmtime is currently only compatible with x86_64 architectures.

 **Note** Every machine that we have used for testing this artifact has had at minimum 8GB of RAM.